Getting Started

 In order to create and manage your interaction you need to login to the Composable Studio.
 This is a web application in which you can create and manage your interactions.

-Before using the SDK or the CLI to make requests to the Composable API, you will need to create a project and generate an API Key from your project's Settings.
+Before using the SDK or the CLI to make requests to the Composable API, you will need to create a Project and generate an API Key from your Settings.

 In order to access and use your interactions from outside the Studio application, you can use the Composable CLI.
 If you want to integrate your interactions in your own application you can use the Composable SDK.